 The right of use assets are depreciated over the shorter of the asset's useful life and the lease term, on a straight line basis.
-The property leases are discounted at the Group's estimated incremental cost of borrowing at a rate of 1.3-5.1%.
-The motor vehicle leases are discounted at the Group's incremental cost of borrowing at a rate of 0.9%-1.4%.
+The property at the Group's incremental cost of borrowing at a rate of 0.9%-1.4%.
 An impairment of £1,275,000 was recognised in the year ended 30 April 2021, in order to fully impair the right of use asset in relation to a leasehold property which had been exited operationally as a result of changing working patterns.